AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

 Also for each area, new files are added **input/hydro/common/capacity/maxhoursGen_&lt;area&gt;** and **input/hydro/common/capacity/maxhoursPump_&lt;area&gt;**.
 These files have just one column and 365 rows.
 For old studies, file **input/hydro/common/capacity/maxpower_&lt;area&gt;** will be deleted after upgrading the study and corresponding data from that file will be copied to already mentioned new files, even if study is upgraded or not.
 ### Input
-Under `Configure/MC Scenario Builder` new section added `Hydro-Power-Credits` In the existing file **settings/scenariobuilder.dat**, under **&lt;ruleset&gt;** section following properties added:
+Under `Configure/MC Scenario Builder` new section added `Hydro Max Power` In the existing file **settings/scenariobuilder.dat**, under **&lt;ruleset&gt;** section following properties added:
 * **hgp,&lt;area&gt;,&lt;year&gt; = &lt;hgp-value&gt;**
 ## v8.7.0